 Spearfish Canyon and Sylvan Lake Rock Climbing

 Between the scenic vertical pursuits at Sylvan Lake and the real limestone smorgasbord of routes in Spearfish Canyon, climbing can be found all year round in the Black Hills.
-The pinnacles of Sylvan Lake top out as the most stunning surroundings, and feature some of the sates most notorious boulder problems and teeth-clenching traditional spire routes.
-Spearfish Canyon on the other hand has miles of climbs available leading up the limestone, where sport climbing reigns supreme and can cater towards nearly all levels of climbers.
+The pinnacles of Sylvan Lake top out as the most stunning surroundings and feature some of the states most notorious boulder problems and teeth-clenching traditional spire routes.
+Spearfish Canyon, on the other hand, has miles of climbs available leading up the limestone, where sport climbing reigns supreme and can cater towards nearly all levels of climbers.

 Custer State Park

 Encompassing 71,000 acres of Black Hills scenery, Custer State Park is one of the largest state parks in the country, and routinely grants access to a wide variety of adventure activity.
 Wildlife lovers will appreciate the 18-mile Wildlife Loop Scenic Byway often speckled with bison.
 There are nine campgrounds to choose from at Custer, included the coveted Sylvan Lake Campground and its namesake attraction.
 With plenty of things to check out at Custer, including campfire cookouts, buffalo round-ups, and miles of hiking trails to explore, more than one night is recommended on your next visit.

 Wind Cave National Park and Jewel Cave National Monument